Rosy Senanayake: Family

-Beauty queen
+Beauty Pageant

-Senanayake won the first Mrs. World competition in 1985.
+Senanayake won the first Mrs. World competition in 1984.
 She is also a former Miss Asia Pacific International 1981 and competed as Miss Sri Lanka in Miss World 1980.

 Community work

 Her professional life has been devoted to promoting Sri Lanka and particularly Sri Lankan trade to the world.
 She works for the rights of women and adolescents in her country and as a United Nations Population Fund Goodwill Ambassador.
 Through the National Youth Services Council she promoted reproductive health services for young people and for migrant women workers in Sri Lanka's Free Trade Zone.

 Senanayake has worked with the private sector to provide reproductive health services to employees of private companies in Sri Lanka and recently starred in a film about reproductive health.
 Through her popular daytime television program Eliya she has become an icon for women's and children's causes in Sri Lanka.

 Diplomatic work

 In 1998 she was appointed as a United Nations Population Fund Goodwill Ambassador.
 Senanayake was appointed as Sri Lankan High Commissioner to Malaysia in 2002, which she held until 2004.